A review of the Moto X on Republic Wireless

 RW runs primarily on your wireless internet in a process I explained here.
 Using the wireless network you already pay for is what allows RW to offer their service for so little money.
 In previous generations of phones this didn’t really work so well as the call quality wasn’t really very good.
 With the brand new Moto X phone, however, RW has gotten it right.
 Calls were just as clear over wireless internet as they were on a cellular network.
 The process of switching between wifi and cellular was seemless as well.
 When I made a phone call over wifi and then walked away from my house until I was out of wifi range I found that the call continued without me noticing any difference at all.

-When you are not on wifi, RW runs on both the Sprint and Verizon networks.
+When you are not on wifi, RW runs on both the Sprint and Verizon networks (Calls and texts on the Verizon network are unlimited.
+Data is extremely limited).
 The Verizon network is what makes RW coverage so exciting.
 Although many prepaid companies use Sprint’s fairly limited network to make calls, there are very few budget options for using Verizon, which offers the country’s best coverage.
 To test the coverage area, my wife and I drove out of town to have dinner in a rural area.
 How rural?
 The special was gooseberry pie, so that’s pretty rural.

 I found that the coverage was great.
 I used the phone’s GPS navigator to find the restaurant and had data coverage every inch of my trip.